bboynton97/Cancer_Prediction_NN/README.md

 ## Running the program

-When running the program, you will be prompted to choose your dataset.
-The program will ask you to choose your dataset (defined above).
+When running the program, you will be prompted to choose your dataset (defined above).
 Because each dataset is different and requires different preprocessing, there is a Base_Preprocessor and then a separate Preprocessor for each dataset.

 Once you choose the dataset to use, you'll be asked to design the shape of the neural network.
-This is done as is explained before.
-As the program tells you, the number of input nodes should be equal to the number of input nodes should be equal to the number of inputs that the dataset provides.
+This is done as explained before.
+As the program tells you, the number of input nodes should be equal to the number of inputs that the dataset provides.
 The number of output nodes should always be 1 because the program only constructs binary classifiers.

 From there, you choose how many epochs to train for.
 An epoch is an entire run through the dataset.
 Too many epochs can lead to overfitting (which is bad and produces inaccurate results).
-Too many epochs can lead to underfitting (which is bad and produces inaccurate results).
+Too little epochs can lead to underfitting (which is bad and produces inaccurate results).

 After you hit enter, the model will train.
 Some insights into last accuracy and the average accuracy will be displayed every 100 rows trained.